anandpr1602/TKinter_ROI_Frames_Selector/README.md

 # ROI Frames Selector
 is a Tkinter-based GUI to select rectangular ROI and choose a set of frames for further image inalysis on Python.

 Requires Tkinter, Numpy, PIL, ImageIO.
-Install imageio-ffmpeg, ITK packages for opening a wide range of image datasets including movies, HDF, etc.
+Install imageio-ffmpeg, ITK packages for opening a wide range of image datasets including movies, HDF, etc. See - https://imageio.readthedocs.io/en/stable/formats.html

 # To see the selected frames and ROIs printed on the screen.
 IN: ROI_Frames_Selector.VideoBrowser(<path_to_my_video>)